ironbar/arc25/docs/05_Solution_Summary.md

 ![how-humans-solve-arc](res/how-humans-solve-arc.png)

-When humans try to solve ARC tasks we draw some hypothesis and test it in our heads, if it is not correct we update our beliefs and refine the hypothesis.
+When humans try to solve ARC tasks, we draw some hypotheses and test them in our heads.
+If a hypothesis is not correct, we update our beliefs and refine the hypothesis.
 What modules are needed to do this process?

 - **Policy.** What action do I have to take to achieve the goal?
-Learned with hindsight
+Learned with hindsight.
 - **World model.** What happens if I do this action?
-Learned with past experiences
+Learned with past experiences.
 - **Judgment.** Is the solution correct?
-Learned with human feedback or by comparison
+Learned with human feedback or by comparison.
 - **Learning.** In difficult problems, we are able to learn from our errors and modify our initial beliefs about the problem.

 Reasoning is an iterative process, as shown in the loop diagram in the image.